kate2797/decoding-arctic-monkeys/README.md

 # Decoding Arctic Monkeys

-> Coffee.
-The finest organic suspension ever devised...
-I beat the Borg with it.
-> - Captain Janeway

-“All pop songs may not sound the same, but most are close to the same length.” – [Ben McKinney](https://www.vox.com/2014/8/18/6003271/why-are-songs-3-minutes-long)
+> 'All pop songs may not sound the same, but most are close to the same length.' – [Ben McKinney](https://www.vox.com/2014/8/18/6003271/why-are-songs-3-minutes-long)

 It is an unwritten rule that pop songs should be no longer than 3 minutes.
 Why?
 The length of 3 minutes very radio-friendly.